joan-canellas-fontanilles/insights/README.md

 - [ ] Exporting metrics data to a CSV file

-## Contributing
+## Try the API (Postman)

-If you would like to contribute to Insights, please follow these steps:
+If you want to make API calls directly to the backend, you can use the following [postman workspace](https://documenter.getpostman.com/view/26439222/2s93K1r1Hj)

 ## License
 Insights is released under the MIT License.